xavierxross/PyNyaaTa-Gh-Mirror/README.md

 ### With Docker

 - Install Docker: https://hub.docker.com/search/?type=edition&offering=community
-- Clone this repository
-- Launch a terminal and move into the root of the cloned repository
+- Be sure to have a MySQL Server installed and running
+- Create a .env like [this one](.env.dist)
-- Run `docker-compose build`
+- Run `docker run --env-file .env -p 5000 xefir/pynyaata`
-- Run `docker-compose up -d`
 - The app is accessible at http://localhost:5000

 ### Without Docker